-- 2018 Internal Deadline has passed.
-Any future opportunities will be posted here.
+- Any future opportunities will be posted here.

 The Game-Changing Research Incentive Program (GRIP), allocates more than $1,500,000 over three years to fund exceptional research teams and projects that span NC State colleges.
 GRIP is intended to incentivize and support visionary research ideas that will result in large-scale extramural funding, award-winning research impacts, and first-class interdisciplinary graduate education and training.
 You can watch this video and hear a little more about the program.

 GRIP awards will follow a two-phase application process including a two-page pre-proposal, selection of up to 10 pre-proposals for further consideration, and review of eight-page final proposals.
 Please see the link to the full RFP below for key dates and requirements, and the FAQs for additional information.

 - PIs are responsible for securing the NC State portion of this award.
 PIs should seek funds from their departments, colleges, or center/institute.

 The Duke Clinical and Translational Science Institute (CTSI) is partnering with Office of Research and Innovation, as well as NC State’s Comparative Medicine Institute (CMI), to support new inter-institutional collaborative research teams.

 Each institution will support the research activities of its investigators.
 CTSI and NC State will each fund up to $25,000 direct costs, for a total of $50,000 per project.
 Up to $25,000 in direct costs at each institution may be requested and the amount requested from each must be equal as funds will not be subcontracted between Duke and NC State.
 NC State led submissions should be routed through PINS.
 (Select “Duke/NC State Translational Research Grant.” as the direct sponsor).

 Please note that this funding is contingent on the CTSI receiving the Clinical & Translational Science Award